cisco-open/grabit/README.md

 ## Support

-We are continuously improving the tool and adding more feature.
+We are continuously improving the tool and adding more features.
 Please see the [open issues](https://github.com/cisco-open/grabit/issues) to see the list of planned items and feel free to open a new issue in case something that you'd like to see is missing.